ViniChab/supermask.js/README.md

 - Inverted numbers:

 If you add the 'inverted-numbers' attribute to any mask field, the numbers of the mask will actually represent the minimum value that can be inputted in that position.
-For example, if hte mask has any '8' in it, it means that the only accepted numbers in that position are 8 and 9.
+For example, if the mask has any '8' in it, it means that the only accepted numbers in that position are 8 and 9.

 - Any letter: